 - Ms. Holmes-Hines said that she had met with the Mayor on July 29th to discuss the BUILD Grant project.
 They discussed the environmental document and she had questions about the drainage and the wetlands.
 He encouraged her to call Mr. Twedt. - Mr. Twedt told her he appreciated her returning his call and that he had been wanting to speak to her as well and asked her what she meant at the community meeting when she stated that the stormwater around Forest Heights does not flow the like we showed it in the presentation.
 She stated that water flows north from the Seabee base and east from Long Beach into Turkey Creek.
 Mr. Twedt agreed with this statement (this does not contradict what was shown in the exhibits).
-She also stated that water flow.
+She also stated that water from the Premier Outlets and the hotels north of the interstate were contributing to the stormwater flow.
 Mr. Twedt told her that these areas drained to Bernard Bayou, not Turkey Creek.
 She said she had photos of water flowing from Premier Outlets over Creosote Road and into Turkey Creek that prove her point.
 He asked for copies of these photos.
 She did not offer to provide them however she later told him that the Corps of Engineers had these photos. - She stated that she supported de-snagging of Turkey Creek, and that she had been misrepresented on this position.